jtjeferreira/kafka-performance/README.md

 ---

 # Test Cases
-The tests use kafka 0.8.2.2 and reactive-kafka 0.8.4 (which uses akka-streams 2)
+The tests use kafka 0.8.2.2 and reactive-kafka 0.8.5-SNAPSHOT (which uses akka-streams 2 and grapstage)

 ## Consumer